denniskuijs/openremote/docs/research_decouple_data.md

 Before each update, a `snapshot` (backup) of the `virtual` machine is created.
 This snapshot contains both the IoT platform data and a copy of the operating system.
 If an issue occurs during or after the update, the `snapshot` can be quickly restored, resulting in minimal downtime for the customer.
 In this situation, no data is lost.

 Manually updating the `virtual` machines is a time-consuming process.
 As the number of customers using the 'managed' service increases, more time is spent on these tasks.
 Therefore, OpenRemote is looking for ways to further automate this process.
-This research focuses on storing the IoT data on a separate `EBS` volume so that backups can be more targeted, reducing the risk of data loss (during updates) by decoupling the data from the `virtual` machine.
+This research focuses on storing the IoT data on a separate `EBS` data volume so that backups can be more targeted, reducing the risk of data loss during updates by decoupling the data from the `virtual` machine.

 <div style="page-break-after: always;"></div>